 Firstly, it’s easier to replace and maintain your cables because you can do so without having to remove any bar tape.
 This is a godsend if you’re maintaining cable-operated brakes, as you can pop out your stainless steel inner cables in seconds and give them a good lube.
 Secondly, the ergonomics of a flat bar allow you to wrap your thumb and three fingers around your grip for a better hold (it’s often a thumb and two fingers on a drop bar).
 Try braking into a rough corner with a flat bar and drop bar and you’ll immediately notice which brake levers you have the most control over…

-3. It’s Often Cheaper
+3. It’s Often Cheaper For The Equivalent Quality

 By and large, MTB-style shifters are way cheaper to manufacturer than a set of road shifters.
 A set of Shimano Ultegra road shifters work out at 3x the cost of the equivalent quality MTB shifters (I know, you get brake levers too – but still).
 All handlebar styles can be both cheap and expensive, but consider that three of the most popular alt bars are just $60 (Crazy Bars), $79 (Jones Loop) and €70 (Denham Bars).